ADORSYS-GIS/XS2A-Sandbox/docs/customization_guide/UIs_customization_guide.md

 For **Developer Portal** you can customize logo, CSS styles, content of all the pages, `xml` and `json` examples in _Play with Data_ section, currency of the examples, available SCA approaches and supported languages.

-For Online Banking UI and TPP UI you can customize logo and CSS styles.
+For Online Banking UI, Admin UI and TPP UI you can customize logo and CSS styles.

 ### Step-by-step guide